RodrigoGMGit/secure-home-quiz/TYPES.md

 // Check if value is a valid platform export const isPlatform = (value: any): value is Platform => {
-  return ['whatsapp', 'youtube', 'youtube_kids', 'roblox', 'minecraft', 'tiktok', 'otros'].includes(value);
+  return ['whatsapp', 'youtube', 'instagram', 'roblox', 'minecraft', 'tiktok', 'otros'].includes(value);
 };

 // Check if value is a valid quiz step